Jamie Cullum

-Jamie Cullum (born 20 August 1979) is an English jazz-pop singer, songwriter and radio presenter.
+Jamie Paul Joseph Cullum (born 20 August 1979) is an English jazz-pop singer, pianist, songwriter and radio presenter.
 Although primarily a vocalist and pianist, he also accompanies himself on other instruments, including guitar and drums.
 He has recorded nine studio albums, three compilation albums, one live album and twenty-four singles.
 Since April 2010, he has presented a weekly Tuesday evening jazz show on BBC Radio 2.

 Early life

-His Jewish father, whose mother had managed to flee Nazi Germany, was born in Jerusalem.
-His mother, whose father was Indian and mother Burmese, was born in Burma; when the Japanese invaded, the family left Burma and moved to Wales, when his mother was age five.
+Cullum's Jewish father, whose own mother had fled Nazi Germany, was born in Jerusalem.
+His mother's father was Indian and her mother was born in Burma.
+Following the Japanese invasion, the family left Burma and moved to Wales, when his mother was aged five.